 Examples of local organizations that serve as SFSP

-- Public or private nonprofit schools
+- Public and private nonprofit schools

-- Units of local, municipal, county, tribal, and state government
+- Units of local, municipal, county, tribal, and state

 - Nonprofit organizations

-- Public or private nonprofit camps
+- Public and private nonprofit camps

 - Colleges and universities

 The state agency reimburses SFSP sponsors on a per-meal

 Each state has its own application and training process.

 for your convenience only.
 RHIhub does not take part in application processes